 - You can now import your assembly into Vertex.

-- Parts that you want to collaborate on should be unhidden or unsuppressed.
+- Parts should be unhidden or unsuppressed.
 If they’re not, they’ll appear as gray (unavailable) in the BOM.

 - For more detailed instructions on how to save content using NX, see Clone an existing assembly.